UofT-DSI/onboarding/onboarding_documents/submissions.md

 In a real project, the `main` branch represents the stable, deployable version of the project.
 Feature development, bug fixes, and experiments are done in separate branches to ensure `main` remains clean and reliable.

-To update your `main` branch so it no longer includes your assignment changes, follow one of the options listed below.
+To update your `main` branch so that it no longer includes your `assignment` changes, follow one of the options listed below.
 The commands listed below are for restoring the `main` branch of `shell` repository to its original state.

 ### **Option 1**

-If you want to reset the `main` branch to match the `upstream` version:
+If you want to reset the whole `main` branch to match the `upstream` version:

 1. Add upstream to remote: `git remote add upstream https://github.com/UofT-DSI/shell.git`